image

 If you search for Urban Sketching on the web and on YouTube, you will eventually come across fountain pens that have bent nibs.

-These special pens are generally called fude nib pens, and the most popular Japanese model is the Fude DE Mannen by Sailor.
+These special pens are generally called fude nib pens, and most of them come from China.

 fdm nib Fude DE Mannen ふでDEまんねん